Preparation

 -

-Will not rub the fresh tattoo on the way home
+Will not rub against the fresh tattoo afterward

 Alcohol

-Alcohol consumption within 24 hours of your appointment is not permitted, as it may increase bleeding and interfere with the tattooing process.
+Alcohol consumption within 24 hours of your appointment is not permitted.

-If you take prescription blood thinners or medications that affect clotting, do not stop or adjust them on your own.
+If you take medications that affect clotting, do not stop or adjust them on your own.

-Please consult your healthcare provider and inform me in advance of your appointment.
+Please consult your healthcare provider and inform me in advance.

-Some OTC medications and supplements may affect bleeding, healing, or the tattooing process.
+Some OTC medications and supplements may affect bleeding and healing.

 If unsure, consult your healthcare provider prior to your appointment.